Skip to content

 Why SIPOC is important

-How is SIPOC used in project management and business?
+How is SIPOC used in project management?

 Create business process map